Prospect Generator with Joint Venture Opportunities

 Nepisiguit Zinc-Lead-Copper-Silver-Cobalt Project, New Brunswick

-The Nepisiguit-Stewart property is in the prolific Bathurst Mining Camp in New Brunswick, Canada where which is one of the most prolific Base Metal mining camps in the world.
-The property has historical drill intersections of copper and cobalt rich feeder style mineralization including intercepts like:
+The Nepisiguit-Stewart property is in the prolific Bathurst mining camp in New Brunswick, Canada which is one of the most prolific base metal mining camps in the world.
+The property has historical drill intersections of copper and cobalt-rich feeder style mineralization including intercepts of 25.5 meters grading 1.04 percent copper, 27.2 meters grading 1.47 percent copper and 11.0 meters grading 2.04 percent copper.

 Pedro Gold Project, Durango, Mexico

-Newmont de Mexico conducted a drill program in 2013 (11 drill holes totaling 1,744 meters) Encouraging results included a core length of 10.5 meters grading at 0.51 g/t gold.
+Newmont de Mexico conducted a 1,744-meter drill program in 2013.
+Results from the program included a core length of 10.5 meters grading at 0.51 g/t gold.
 The target represents a brand new epithermal gold discovery.

-The Company always seeks to replenish its project pipeline through generation and acquisition of new projects.
+The company always seeks to replenish its project pipeline through generation and acquisition of new projects.
 The focus is currently on adding additional copper and gold projects in British Columbia and gold targets in Ontario.
-Target generation in Ontario is driven by a new initiative in which the company is digitizing the extensive and proprietary UMEX database that reflects over 2 decades of gold exploration efforts.
+Target generation in Ontario is driven by a new initiative in which the company is digitizing the extensive and proprietary UMEX database that reflects over two decades of gold exploration efforts.

 - Prefeasibility study released March 2, 2017 (Prefeasibility Engineering Study and Economic Assessment by WSP Canada Inc.), potential cash flow in 2021 or earlier